 My advice?
 Follow your gut, leap across the gap, wave your goodbyes.
 They’re not forever if you play it clever.

-If you’re a budding or soon-to-be traveller, there’s a few things you need to do straight up:
+If you’re a budding or soon-to-be traveler, there are a few things you need to do straight up:

 1) Be clear WHY you want to travel – whatever the reason/s, make sure they’re yours and that you can make something out of it for the long term.